juanpc2018/Asus-XG-C100F-SFP-Network-Adapter/README.md

 some boards also have USB3.2 2x2 20Gbps, but requires an optional "Not included bracket" </br>
 Out of the Box: USB3.2 2x2 does Not work, if case does Not have the weird connector. </br>

 purchasing an external PCIe chassis for 1x card?
-TB3/4 or direct PCIe </br>
+TB3/4 eGPU chassis or direct PCIe external chassis ? </br>
 ¿using the x4 slot? ¿Not use TB4/USB4 card? </br>
+Thunderbolt card probably cannot be used on the external PCIe chassis. </br>
+Nor on the TB3 eGPU chasis. </br>
-it gets tricky. </br>
+it gets tricky to expand modern boards. </br>

+The baord Z790 or x670 or B650: </br>
+must have dual x4 slots, one dedicated only for the TB4/USB4 card. </br>